rezaduet/PsyFormer/README.md

 1. Go to https://colab.research.google.com/
 2. Click **File → Upload notebook**
-3. Upload the notebook `PsyFormer.ipynb` file
+3. Upload the notebook file, such as `PsyFormer.ipynb`.

 ---